Dance and Sing! The Best of Nick Jr.

 Dance and Sing!
-The Best of Nick Jr. is an album released in 2001 on CD and cassette from Kid Rhino.
+The Best of Nick Jr. is an album released on Tuesday, October 2, 2001 on CD and cassette from Kid Rhino.
 The CD includes songs from some of the most popular Nick Jr. programs, including Face, Nick Jr. Sings, Dora the Explorer, Little Bill, Little Bear, Blue's Clues, Gullah Gullah Island, Oswald, Maggie and the Ferocious Beast, Franklin, Maisy, and Kipper.
 The album was scored by Tanner "Bones" Jones.
 The album charted at No. 16 on the Billboard Top Kid Audio chart.
+All content is owned by its creators (including Paramount Global).

 Tracks

 The CD has 44 tracks which included: